-As of December 31, 2010 and June 30, 2011, management's estimate of the fair value of the Miami Earnout was \$2,063,000.
+As of December 31, 2010 and September 30, 2011, management's estimate of the fair value of the Miami Earnout was \$2,063,000 and \$2,138,000, respectively.
+During the three months ended September 30, 2011, management determined (based on a number of factors, including the most recent financial results of the Miami division) that the estimate of the fair value of the Miami Earnout required an increase of \$75,000.

 Certain continuing indemnification obligations of the Control Sellers under the Acquisition Agreement are subject to offset against the Miami Earnout.

-The Miami Earnout is payable (subject to the provisions of the Acquisition Agreement) around the first quarter of 2012.
-The Company's ability to fund the earn-out obligations will be dependent on cash flow from operations and borrowings under the Company's credit facility with Amegy Bank National Association ("Amegy").
+The Miami Earnout is payable (subject to the provisions of the Acquisition Agreement) near the end of the first quarter of 2012.
+The Company's ability to fund the earn-out obligations will be dependent on cash flow from operations and borrowings (if available) under the Company's credit facility with Amegy Bank National Association ("Amegy").